Chlorodendrales: Scales used for taxonomic purposes and species identification

 The thecae of Chlorodendrales species are often unique, and it is an important character for species identification and classification.
 Thecate features vary greatly from species to species, in which thecae can vary between 1-5 scale layers, in scale shape, in scale size, and in molecular composition/ultrastructure.
 These thecate features are genetically determined, and thus, they are a consistent and reliable characteristic that will not be influenced by environmental factors.

 Genera within Chlorodendrales

+There are three genera within the order Chlorodendrales, Tetraselmis, Scherffelia, and Prasinocladus.
+Tetraselmis and Scherffelia are unicellular, free-swimming organisms, while Prasinocladus forms colonies of cells attached to surfaces via branched stalks.

-There are two genera within the order Chlorodendrales, Tetraselmis and Scherffelia.
-Both species are green, photoautotrophs, flagellated, and thecate.
-The difference between the two genera is the presence or absence of pyrenoids; Tetraselmis contains pyrenoids and Scherffelia does not.
-Flagella within the two genera are distinct in composition and morphology from species to species, which can be used to infer taxonomy and identification.
-Both genera produce three types of flagellar scales, in scale combination, and scale patterning, is unique between species.
+Tetraselmis and Scherffelia differ in the presence/absence of pyrenoids; Tetraselmis contains pyrenoids and Scherffelia does not.
+Flagella within the genera are distinct in composition and morphology from species to species, which can be used to infer taxonomy and identification.
+Both Tetraselmis and Scherffelia produce three types of flagellar scales, in scale combination, and scale patterning, is unique between species.
 Scales differ mainly in composition and ultrastructure, and these are the main features examined from flagellar scales when identifying species.
 The increase in knowledge about the morphological and ultrastructural features of flagellar scales, and the ability to identify species as a result, has been due to the development of advanced microscopy and staining techniques.